2020 Board Slate of Candidates

 DIRECTOR OF EQUITY, DIVERSITY, AND INCLUSION (3-Year Term)

 Erin Roark, AIA, LEED AP

 Erin is a Senior Associate at WRT with over two decades of practice spanning a range of building types including educational, cultural, housing, and residential projects.
 She has had integral roles on numerous award-winning projects including the Clough Undergraduate Learning Commons at Georgia Tech, the New College House at the University of Pennsylvania and STRATA Symphony in Allentown, PA.
 Erin co-chairs both the AIA Philadelphia Urban Design Committee and the Diversity, Equity and Inclusion Committee and is on the Steering Committee for the AIA + GBCA.
 Currently Erin is the Director of Diversity, Equity and Inclusion for the Philadelphia AIA Board

 Erin holds a BA in Architecture from Lehigh University and a M.Arch. from the University of Pennsylvania.

 “Through my participation in AIA committees, I have met incredible individuals who are pushing the envelope on sustainability, diversity, equality and urban growth in the design profession.
 These connections have influenced the kind of architecture I practice and have elevated my perception of the role of architecture in Philadelphia.
 AIA Philadelphia is positioned to be a platform and a launching pad for a more equitable and diverse practice of architecture across our urban landscape and our profession.”

-DIRECTOR OF SUSTAINABILITY (3-Year Term)
+DIRECTOR OF SUSTAINABILITY AND PRESERVATION (3-Year Term)